Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240723-design-fundamentals/lesson.md

 - Who is my audience?
 - Am I speaking only to people who are fluent in this language, or do I want this to be accessible to others outside of this discipline?
 Consider another solution or label things carefully.

-- Bertin’s Visual Variables (from Semiology of Graphics)
-- Originally for cartographers, but frequently cited in relation to data viz
-- Jeremy M. Wolfe - Oxford Handbook of Attention
-- Luminance, pictorial depth cues, line termination, closure, curvature, shading, luster, number, and aspect ratio

 **Arrows**<br>
 Arrows are used to signify a diverse set of meanings, and it’s important to make sure that these different meanings are clearly communicated with different iconography.
 Some common meanings of arrows include: